 Please note that the primary purpose of this job posting summary is to set a rate of pay for this job classification.
 Only those duties and responsibilities necessary for proper job evaluation and labor market analysis have been included.
-Other duties and responsibilities will be assianed by supervisor.
+Other duties and responsibilities will be assigned by supervisor.

-RADIOGRAPHY TASK INVENTORY (Entry Level Technologist)
+RADIOGRAPHY TASK INVENTORY

-Task Statement
+(Entry Level Technologist) Task Statement

 - 1. Evaluate the need for and use protective shielding. - 2.
 Take appropriate precautions to minimize radiation exposure to patients. - 3.
 Restrict beam to limit exposure area, improve image quality and reduce radiation dose. - 4.
 Set kVp, mA and time or automated exposure system to achieve optimum image quality, safe operating conditions and minimum radiation dose. - 5.
 Prevent all unnecessary persons from remaining in area during x-ray exposure. - 6.
 Take appropriate precautions to minimize occupational radiation exposure. - 7.
 Wear a personnel monitoring device while on duty. - 8.
-Review and evaluate individual occupational exposure reports. - 9.
-Warm-up x-ray tube according to manufacturer's recommendations. - 10.
-Prepare and adjust radiographic unit and accessories. - 11.
-Prepare and adjust the fluoroscopic unit and accessories. - 12.
-Recognize and report malfunctions in the radiographic or fluoroscopic unit and ancillary accessories. - 13.
-Perform basic evaluations of radiographic equipment and accessories (e.g. lead aprons, collimator accuracy). - 14.
-Perform archiving of images into PACS. - 15.
-Perform windowing and leveling of images. - 16.
-Perform identification of images. - 17.
-Perform erasing of latent images each morning. - 18.
-Perform manual registration into PAC'S. - 19.
-Perform proper use of Radiographic Information System (RIS). - 20.
-Determine appropriate exposure factors using calipers and technique charts. - 21.
+Review and evaluate individual occupational exposure report - 9.
+Prepare and adjust radiographic unit and accessories. - 10.
+Prepare and adjust the fluoroscopic unit and accessories. - 11.
+Recognize and report malfunctions in the radiographic or fluoroscopic unit and ancillary accessories. - 12.
+Perform basic evaluations of radiographic equipment and accessories (e.g. lead aprons, collimator accuracy). - 13.
+Perform archiving of images into PACS. - 14.
+Perform windowing and leveling of images. - 15.
+Perform identification of images. - 16.
+Perform erasing of latent images each morning. - 17.
+Perform manual registration into PAC'S. - 18.
+Perform proper use of Radiographic Information System (RIS). - 19.
+Determine appropriate exposure factors using calipers and technique charts. - 20.
 Modify exposure factors for circumstances such as involuntary motion, casts and splints, pathological conditions, or patient's inability to cooperate.